Sports Injury Prevention

 Sports Recovery Clinic

 Our free recovery clinic for high school athletes is similar to clinics enjoyed by professional athletes.
 The clinic encourages physical recovery between games and features resources generally available only in elite college programs and professional sports, such as full submersion ice water baths (cryotherapy), professional quality electrical stimulation devices and intermittent compression devices.
 Student athletes work one-on-one with St. Charles’ distinguished sports therapists, receiving individual evaluations and guidance through stretching exercises.
 The clinic is ideal for in-season athletes looking to remedy muscle soreness and fatigue between games, as well as for off-season athletes looking to stay in shape.
 It is offered at St. Charles Rehabilitation’s Centereach and Patchogue locations during the Fall and Spring season.
 No appointment is necessary and athletes from all sports are welcome.

 For more information, call (631) 474-6797.

-St. Charles Sports Medicine offers pre-season physical performance evaluations for baseball players to help prevent common shoulder and elbow injuries.
-Evaluations are conducted in three sessions, beginning eight weeks before preseason begins.
+St. Charles Sports Medicine offers pre-season injury prevention screenings for baseball to help players avoid common shoulder and elbow injuries.
+These physical performance evaluations are conducted in three sessions, beginning eight weeks before pre-season begins.

 Specially trained sports physical therapists from St. Charles assess the mobility and range of motion in the player's shoulder, elbow and lower body and test strength of upper and lower limbs, stability of the upper body, core and endurance, and overall balance and perception.
 Based upon the initial assessments, players recieve an individually tailored tailored exercise program to address any deficits he may have.
 In the third and final session, a player is evaluated to measure his progress with the exercise program.